Building circular food systems that are regenerative, fair and resilient

 Circular opportunities for the Irish agrifood sector

-Circle Economy is currently working with EIT Climate KIC on their deep demonstration programme for the Irish agrifood sector, which aims to develop a portfolio of innovations to transform the sector over the next couple of years.
+Circle Economy Foundation is currently working with EIT Climate KIC on their deep demonstration programme for the Irish agrifood sector, which aims to develop a portfolio of innovations to transform the sector over the next couple of years.
 As part of an early phase of the programme, we have contributed a report (to be published soon) on circular (bio)economy opportunities that will shape the next steps of the programme.

 Learn more